Mojkan/Portfolio/Projects/Game Engine/README.md

 - Support for all resolutions, Widescreen, Fullscreen and Vsync

-- Engine components: Transform, UITransform, static and dynamic BoxCollider, Button and Sprite.
+- Engine components: Transform, UITransform, static and dynamic BoxCollider, UI-Button and Sprite.

 - Engine managers: AudioManager, PhysicsManager, GameObjectManager, SceneManager, TextureManager, RendererManager, and WindowManager